 The chin strap features a super soft pad for added comfort.

-At 315 grams, the woom helmet weighs about as much as a standard style helmet, and is actually lighter than its original version.
+At 300 grams, the 2022 re-designed woom helmet weighs about as much as a standard style helmet, and is actually lighter than its original version.
 (The popular Giro Tremor is 306 grams.)
 Especially considering how much coverage it offers, its low weight is very impressive.
 The lighter the helmet, the more comfortable it will be for your child to wear for long periods of time.

-The shell is a scratch-resistant polycarbonate plastic that comes in five colors that match all the woom bikes – blue, red, green, yellow, purple… and matte black (matches the woom OFF).
+The shell is a scratch-resistant polycarbonate plastic that comes in six colors that match the woom bikes – blue, red, green, yellow, purple… and matte black (matches the woom OFF).